rixx/books.rixx.de/src/reviews/terry-pratchett/dodger.md

 Uh boy!
 Pratchett goes to the time and place he is most nerdy about: Early Victorian London.

 The book is so charming and wonderful and funny (different humour, maybe even more enjoyable?).
 It is littered with actual people from that time, both well-known (Charlie and Victoria), and little-known (which makes them even more fascinating).
 I should have read this one much earlier, and I enjoyed it a lot.

+And of course, as per usual, most characters are not stupid at all.
+They do the best they can in their circumstances, according to their values, and are surprised when other people have other values or other circumstances.
+Dodger is self-aware and intelligent and that has been tellingly refreshing.